 Exercise 3: Cluster the words

-Instruction: Divide the words below into two groups: months and seasons.
+Instruction: Divide the words into the correct categories: months and seasons.

 Seizoenen